 A number of private waste and gardening companies in our shire offer a green waste pick up service.
 Please check your local business directory.

-To assist the community with your fire preparation efforts Wellington Shire Council will hold a free green waste disposal weekend at our Waste Facilities in Kilmany, Maffra, Rosedale, Loch Sport, Seaspray, Heyfield, Stratford or Yarram.
-Green Waste Weekend will be offered on Saturday 4, Sunday 5 and Monday 6 November 2017 between 9.00am and 5.00pm.
+To assist the community with your fire preparation efforts Wellington Shire Council will hold a no-fee green waste disposal weekend at our Waste Facilities in Kilmany, Maffra, Rosedale, Loch Sport, Seaspray, Heyfield, Stratford or Yarram on Saturday 2, Sunday 3 and Monday 4 November 2019 between 9.00am - 5.00pm.

 We conduct an annual Hard Waste Collection from residences in declared garbage collection areas which have a kerbside Bin Collection.